lyp-deeplearning/computer-vision-inference-dev-kit-tutorials/car_detection_tutorial/step_4/Readme.md

 ## BaseDetection Class

-The BaseDetection class must be modified to allow for more than one request to exist.
+The BaseDetection class has been modified to allow for more than one request to exist.
 First the single request storage is replaced with the following:

 ```cpp
     std::queue<InferRequest::Ptr> submittedRequests;